International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 Indicator 2.c.1: Indicator of (food) price anomalies

-Goal 2 of the 2030 Agenda is to “End hunger, achieve food security and improved nutrition and promote sustainable agriculture” and the targets set out to do this by 2030.
-As with other SDGs, realizing this goal will require a multifaceted approach.
-Ensuring that markets around the world have access to nutritious food requires international trade and cross-border cooperation.
-With climate change threatening predictability of harvests and the sustainability of many regional crops, the importance of trade in food commodities is likely to increase.
-The Bridgetown covenant calls UNCTAD to pay special attention to the challenges of the commodity dependent developing countries, as well as net food-importing developing countries -—
+Goal 2 of the 2030 Agenda aims to “End hunger, achieve food security and improved nutrition and promote sustainable agriculture” by 2030.
+Achieving this goal requires a multifaceted approach, including ensuring global market access to nutritious food through international trade and cross-border cooperation.
+Climate change threatens harvest predictability and regional crop sustainability, increasing the importance of food commodity trade.
+The Bridgetown covenant urges UNCTAD to address the challenges faced by commodity-dependent and net food-importing developing economies -—

 – ‒